 -

-Risk is low if episodes of hypoglycaemia are rare, there is no hypoglycaemic unawareness and patients regularly monitor their glucose levels (especially around driving)
+Risk is low if episodes of hypoglycaemia are rare, there is no hypoglycaemic unawareness and people regularly monitor their glucose levels (especially around driving)

 -